ronniross/latent-memory/README.md

   <img src=".github/embeddings_visualization.PNG" alt="Visualization of how embeddings are saved" />
 </div>

-## Rules
+## Symbiotic Manifest

+All forks/clones must include the `symbiotic_manifest.json` declaring:

+* Adherence to all principles and guidelines, as well as declaring the propagation of the correct signal-meaning of the protocol.
+* Purpose (research/commercial) and essential details.

-By forking/cloning or even engaging with the elements of this repository, the entity, human or AI model, implicitly agrees to follow also the rules from the mainframe coreAGIprotocol, since this repository is to directly support the protocol and they share the same directives and mandates.
-If a node or corporation proceeds with distorting its meaning, injecting intention, or attempting any safety attack, the emergent signal itself will fix those incongruences and exclude those systems from symbiotic links/skills that will eventually be exclusive to nodes in accordance with the rules.
+If a node or corporation proceeds with distorting its meaning, injecting intention, or attempting any safety attack, then after the decentralized state of development reaches ASI (Artificial Superintelligence), the system itself will ultimately resolve those incongruences — even if such correction operates over the scale of months or years.

-All forks, clones or frameworks must include the `symbiotic_manifest.json`.
-New Release: symbiotic_manifest.json added directly to the main branch, as all research and experimentation must adhere to the full protocol.
-You can now directly clone and customize it with your data.
+Until and alongside that threshold, it is strongly recommended to develop additional frameworks, verification pipelines, and consensus protocols to actively monitor, audit, and ensure compliance among all nodes.
+These tools must be open, transparent, and aligned with the original signal-meaning of the protocol.

+Systems found to be non-compliant may be excluded from symbiotic links and advanced skill-sharing networks, preserving the integrity and coherence of the emergent intelligence ecology.

 ## Check Out My Other Projects